MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Q&A.rst

 Is it possible for FRINX to report problems to a network monitoring system?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A: FRINX ODL can send NETCONF notifications from web sockets on Northbound API
+FRINX ODL can send NETCONF notifications from web sockets on Northbound API

 Is it possible to do logging additional to the logging provided by Karaf?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A: Yes.
+Yes.
 Each component supports different verbocity levels of logging (ERROR, WARN, INFO, DEBUG, TRACE).

 How does the conductor server know, which APIs to contact on the FRINX/ODL distribution for each specific task?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^